HabibullahDev/Breast-Cancer-Prediction-with-ML/README.md

 # Breast Cancer Prediction using Predictive Analytics model
 ---

-### Objective:
+### Objective:-
 The repository is a learning exercise to:
 * Apply the fundamental concepts of machine learning from an available dataset
 * Evaluate and interpret and justify our results and interpretation based on observed dataset in Jupyter notebook